 - 1-1/2 teaspoon vanilla

 - 2 teaspoons cinnamon

-- Prebake the bottom sheet in a 350 degree preheated oven for about 7 or 8 minutes.
+- After that, pre-bake the bottom sheet in a 350 degree preheated oven for about 7 or 8 minutes.

-- Unroll the second can of crescent rolls and stretch it out on top of cream cheese layer.
+- After that, unroll the second can of crescent rolls and stretch it out on top of cream cheese layer.
 Pinch together the perforations.

-- Pour the melted butter evenly over top.
-Stir together the remaining ½ cup sugar with the cinnamon, and sprinkle evenly over butter.
+Then stir together the remaining 1/2 cup sugar with the cinnamon, and sprinkle evenly over butter.